 Spotlight on Anti-Transgender Legislation in South Carolina

-Advocates in South Carolina are especially focused in 2020 on blocking two bills that target transgender young people.
+Advocates in South Carolina are especially focused in 2021 on blocking bills that target transgender young people.
 Learn more about each bill, and click the button to find out how you can take action.

-Another bill, S1087, targets transgender students for discrimination by excluding transgender student athletes from participating in public school sports.
+One bill, HB3477, targets transgender students for discrimination by excluding transgender student athletes from participating in public school sports.
 The bill would forbid trans youth from participating on teams aligned with their gender identity, restricting their participation based on their “biological sex,” which the bill defines as the sex listed on a person’s original birth certificate.

 Take Action With Us

 Here are three ways you can take action right now:

 Let’s take action together, sending messages to members of the South Carolina Legislature and urging them to reject anti-LGBTQ bills in 2020 and push toward protections for LGBTQ South Carolinians.

 Watch and Share a Video Supporting Trans Youth

 Watch a video of several LGBTQ Southerners sending messages of love and support to transgender young people.
 Join us in sharing messages of support – and then add your message, too.

 Get Updates on LGBTQ Equality in South Carolina